hybraid6/BCG-Data-Science-And-Advanced-Analytics-Virtual-Program/README.md

 # Churn Analysis for PowerCo

-This repository contains the Python code for the Churn Analysis project conducted for PowerCo in the BCG X job simulation programme.
+This repository contains the Python code and recommendations for the Churn Analysis project conducted for PowerCo in the BCG X job simulation programme.
 The project encompasses Exploratory Data Analysis, Feature Engineering, and Predictive Modeling techniques to understand and address customer churn.

 **Key Features:**